gwahmp/wmao/src/content/posts/raise-funding-options-business.md

 Final Thoughts
 --------------

-Raising funding for your business might seem challenging, but with the right strategy and preparation, you can secure the financial support you need.
+Raising funding for your <a href="/online-business-struggle">business might seem challenging</a>, but with the right strategy and preparation, you can secure the financial support you need.
 Whether you choose to bootstrap or approach angel investors, every step brings you closer to your business goals.

 Remember, many successful businesses started small and scaled up with the right funding at the right time.
 Your journey could be the next big success story!